 In an outdoor example, an elderly person with Alzheimer’s Disease wanders off into the woods and does not know how to return.
 The longer it takes for public safety to locate this person the more likely they may suffer injuries or medical issues, such as dehydration, cuts, bruises, broken bones, or worse, death.
 Another example is an individual who robs a bank and escapes into the nearby forest and swamps.
 The longer it takes to track down and find the individual, the more difficult it becomes and the bigger the risk of them taking hostages, hurting others, or escaping completely.

-With the density of base station deployments and with large numbers of 5G enabled UE’s, the 5G coverage includes a large amount the territory of most countries.
+With the density of base station deployments and with large numbers of 5G enabled UE’s, the 5G coverage includes a large amount of the territory of most countries.
 These base station signals and the signals of UE’s can also be used to sense the environment for object detection.

 Assumptions for this use case: